 Marco Cyrille has had many mentors in his life, but one especially stands out.
 When he was 19 years old attending Queens College CUNY, he met a college counselor named Helen T. Hendricks.
 Cyrille had been in a tough place as a newcomer to the United States from Haiti and was on his own, with his father recently passed and his mother disabled.
 Hendricks introduced Cyrille to a variety of activities that helped him achieve his goals.
 “Helen enabled me to keep my dreams alive in various ways,” he recalls.
 “She provided means for concrete steps towards realization.”

-Indeed, the ABE Volunteers Initiative* connects various staff members directly with ABE teachers and students, so students can understand the different opportunities in biotechnology and medicine that extend beyond the traditional paths.
+Indeed, the ABE Volunteer Program* connects various staff members directly with ABE teachers and students, so students can understand the different opportunities in biotechnology and medicine that extend beyond the traditional paths.
 The COVID-19 pandemic has not stopped that work—the program has now gone virtual to facilitate meet-ups with ABE students while learning from home.

 “There are so many amazing and inspirational industry professionals in a wide variety of different careers that work in biotechnology,” Wooten says.
 “And having your students learn about their educational and career journeys will assist the students in considering potential careers they may want to pursue and prepare them to make better decisions and seek out important opportunities to maximize their own educational and career journeys.”